The best and worst renters insurance companies for customer satisfaction

 Which renters insurance company is best for customer satisfaction?

 According to J.D.
-Power, Erie offers the best customer satisfaction for renters insurance.
-Amica and Lemonade also rank highly.
+Power, Amica offers the best customer satisfaction for renters insurance.
+Erie and CSAA Insurance Group also rank highly.

 Which renters insurance company has the most complaints?

 The NAIC tracks customer complaints and calculates them as a ratio of complaints to the company's market share, with 1.00 considered average.
-Among the companies we ranked for renters insurance, Progressive has the highest complaint ratio at 8.95.
+Among the companies we ranked for renters insurance, Allstate has the highest NAIC rating at 1.32.

 What is the cheapest renters insurance company?